ghaiklor/type-challenges-solutions/en/medium-replaceall.md

 > = From extends '' ?
 S : S extends `${infer L}${From}${infer R}` ?
 ReplaceAll<`${L}${To}${R}`, From, To> : S;
 ```

+However, on the next recursive call, characters can be replaced in not expected way.
-However if in next recursive call char combination will be replaced to `ReplaceAll<"fooo", "fo", "f">` will lead in each iteration `foo -> fo -> f`.
-When need to keep track of current replaced chars:
+For instance, calling `ReplaceAll<"fooo", "fo", "f">` will lead to `foo -> fo -> f`.
+So that, we need to keep track of the string before:

 ```
 type ReplaceAll<